PostgreSQL Best Practices

-It is recommended to configure and always enable SSL encryption on the database server side.
+It is recommended to configure and keep SSL encryption enabled on the database server side all the time.

 Passing sensitive information via environment variables

 Please refer to the official manual Chapter 26.
-Backup and Restore to learn how to backup and restore the database.
+Backup and Restore to learn how to back up and restore databases.

-It is recommended to make a database backup plan and follow it periodically, and at the same time, try to restore the data in an experimental environment to confirm that the backup is valid.
+It is recommended to make a plan for regularly backing up your database, and at the same time, do some tests to restore the data in an experimental environment to confirm that the backup is valid.

-Connection pooling is an intermediate layer between the client and the database, which acts as an intermediary to improve connection efficiency and reduce the loss of short connections.
-Commonly used connection pools are PgBouncer and Pgpool-II.
+Connection pooler is a middleware that works between client and database and reuses the earlier connection from the pool, which improve connection efficiency and reduce the loss of short connections.
+Commonly used connection poolers are PgBouncer and Pgpool-II.

-The official PostgreSQL document High Availability, Load Balancing, and Replication compares several common database high availability solutions, please choose the appropriate according to your needs.
+The official PostgreSQL document High Availability, Load Balancing, and Replication compares several common databases in terms of high availability solutions.
+Please choose the appropriate ones according to your needs.